aryahassibi/TEAM07/README.md

 We will develop an online store to sell our own brand of coffee.

-For detailed instructions on setting up the project, initializing the tech stack, and managing version control, please refer to the [Setup Guide](docs/Setup_Guide.md)
+## Group Members

+- Arya Hassibi
+- Beste Bayhan
+- Mustafa Topcu
+- Orhun Ege Ozpay
+- Eid Alhamali
+- Ecem Akın

+## Git and GitHub Guidelines

+For detailed guidelines and cheat sheets on using Git and GitHub effectively, refer to our [Git Guide](docs/Git_Guide.md).
+This resource will help you understand our project's version control practices and provide useful tips and commands.

 ## Workflow Overview

-If you’re ready to dive into your task, here’s a quick roadmap to get you set up and moving forward effectively.
+Here’s a quick roadmap to get you set up and moving forward effectively.

-If you need more detailed instructions, refer to the sections below.

 ### 1. Set Up Your Development Environment